CS

 Drivetrain

 This is the split.
-The Shark 6 is dramatically quicker, 321kW and a 5.7-second 0-100km/h, genuinely rapid for a ute.
-The Cannon Alpha is softer at 300kW but lugs more torque (750Nm) and, crucially, tows the full 3,500kg where the Shark 6 Premium maxes out at 2,500kg.
+The Shark 6 is dramatically quicker on paper, 321kW and a claimed 5.7 seconds to 100km/h, which is genuinely rapid for a ute.
+The Cannon Alpha is 300kW but carries more torque at 750Nm and, crucially, tows the full 3,500kg where the Shark 6 Premium maxes out at 2,500kg.
 It also has a bigger 37.1kWh battery and proper 4WD with low range.
-Both claim around 100km of NEDC electric range, so expect roughly 70-85km real.
-For towing and off-road, the GWM is the more capable tool; for speed and refinement, the BYD.
+Both claim around 100km of NEDC electric range, so plan on meaningfully less in practice.
+For towing and off-road hardware the GWM is the more capable tool; for outright pace the BYD, and it is now the cheaper of the two as well.

 Space & Comfort